cryptidtech/disco-rs/README.md

 This implementation is notable in that it supports some of the [Advanced Features](http://noiseprotocol.org/noise.html#advanced-features) listed in §11 of the Noise specification.
-Specifically, this crate supports channel binding and out-of-order transport messages.
+Specifically, this crate supports channel binding, re-key, and out-of-order transport messages.
 The main difficulty with out-of-order transport messages is tracking which nonces you have seen to defend against replay attacks.
 For small numbers of messages in a session, this is trivial, but long-lived sessions with many millions or billions of messages make tracking nonces extremely difficult.
 The example implementation in the `test` folder uses a simplistic sliding window approach to tracking nonces for demonstration